-The final management week of 2019 for the ESSN fishery, and for the drift fishery in the larger inlet areas was August 11 to 15.
+The final management week of 2019 for the ESSN and the drift gillnet fisheries in the larger inlet areas was August 11 to 15.
 Similar to the previous week, concerns for low escapement of Kenai River Chinook salmon kept the ESSN fishery closed.
-The drift gillnet fleet was open on 3 days (Appendix A11): on August 11 in the expanded corridors and the Anchor Point Section, districtwide on August 12, and in Drift Areas 3 and 4 (Figure 9) on August 15.
-After August 15, the CDDGFMP restricts the drift fleet to Drift Area 3 and 4 only.
-For the shortened management week, the drift fleet was restricted to Drift Areas 3 and 4 on the west side of UCI, where they harvested 1,122 sockeye salmon.
+The drift gillnet fleet was open on 3 days (Appendix A11): August 11 in the expanded corridors and the Anchor Point Section, districtwide on August 12, and Drift Areas 3 and 4 on August 15.
+By regulation, the drift gillnet fishing period on August 15 is a districtwide opener, but concerns for lagging Little Susitna River coho salmon escapement resulted in the drift restriction to Areas 3 and 4 for this fishing period.
+After August 15, the CDDGFMP limits the drift fleet to Drift Areas 3 and 4 only.
+For the shortened management week, the drift fleet harvested 5,102 sockeye salmon (Appendix A4).
+For the remainder of the season, the drift fleet was restricted during regulatory Monday and Thursday 12-hour fishing periods to Drift Areas 3 and 4 on the west side of UCI, where they harvested 468 sockeye salmon and on Tuesdays and Fridays in Chinitna Bay, where 654 sockeye salmon were harvested.

-The 2019 total sockeye salmon harvest for drift gillnetters was approximately 749,000 fish, which represented 43% of the UCI total harvest (Appendix B2).
-This was the seventh lowest harvest by the drift fleet since 1975, and 51% less than the 2009-2018 average of nearly 1.5 million fish.
-The ESSN fishery total sockeye salmon harvest was approximately 784,000 fish, or 46% of the UCI total harvest of sockeye salmon.
+The 2019 total sockeye salmon harvest for the drift gillnet fleet was approximately 749,000 fish, approximately 43% of the UCI total harvest (Appendix B2).
+This was the seventh-lowest harvest by the drift gillnet fleet since 1975 and 51% less than the 2009-2018 average of nearly 1.5 million fish.
+The ESSN fishery total sockeye salmon harvest was approximately 784,000 fish or 46% of the UCI total harvest of sockeye salmon.
 This harvest was about 15% less than the 2009-2018 average of 921,000 fish.

 In 2019, sockeye salmon passage was monitored in the Kasilof River through August 12, producing a final estimate of 378,416 fish (Appendix A2), more than 38,000 fish above the upper end of the BEG range.
-In the previous 10 years, only 4 years were higher than this value and 6 were lower (Appendix B10).
+In the previous 10 years, only 4 years were higher than this value, and 6 were lower (Appendix B10).
 The Kenai River sockeye salmon sonar project was operational through August 19, producing a final passage estimate of 1,849,054 fish, which exceeded the inriver goal of 1,000,000 to 1,300,000 fish by nearly 550,000 fish.
-Once sport fishing harvest above the sonar is subtracted, the SEG of 700,000-1,200,000 fish was undoubtedly also exceeded.
+Once sport fishing harvest above the sonar is subtracted, the SEG of 700,000-1,200,000 fish was probably exceeded as well.

 The midpoint of the 2019 sockeye salmon run measured at the Anchor Point OTF transect occurred on July 18, which was 2 days later than the historical average date of July 16.
-The cumulative sockeye salmon catch from the 2019 OTF was the fourth lowest since 1992 and the cumulative OTF CPUE was fifth lowest since 1992 (Appendix A1).
+The cumulative sockeye salmon catch from the 2019 OTF (Appendix A1) was the fourth lowest since 1992, and the cumulative OTF CPUE was fifth-lowest since 1992.
 At the Kasilof River sonar site, 50% of the 2019 sockeye salmon passage was reached on July 17 (Appendix A2), which was 1 day later than the 2009-2018 average date of July 16.
 In the Kenai River, 50% of the total 2019 sockeye salmon count had passed the sonar on July 28, which was 4 days later than the 2009-2018 average 50% date of July 24.